 If you want to stay in the Warner Valley area, but would rather camp than pay for all-inclusive lodging, the Warner Valley Campground is just a few minutes down the road.

 Our trip to Lassen was only three days.
 In that time we were able to gawk at Burney Falls, hike the Cinder Cone volcano, splash around a couple of lakes, immerse ourselves in a subterranean lava tube, earn a Junior Ranger badge, and play in some summer snow beneath Lassen Peak.
 It was a truly awesome three days!

-The following is an itinerary suggestion for a 5-day family trip to Lassen Volcanic National Park.
-The icons on the map are color coded to each day so that you can visualize the distance travelled per day.
+The following is an itinerary suggestion for a 4-day trip to Lassen Volcanic National Park with kids.
+The icons on the map are color-coded to each day so that you can visualize the distance traveled per day.

 - Enter Lassen National Park at the Northwest Entrance.